GoogleContainerTools/skaffold/docs/content/en/docs/design/api.md

 ```

 #### Creating a gRPC Client
-To connect to the `gRPC` server at default port `50051` use the following code snippet.
+To connect to the `gRPC` server at default port `50051`, create a client using the following code snippet.

 {{< alert title="Note" >}}
-The skaffold gRPC server is not an HTTPS service, hence we need to specify `grpc.WithInSecure()`
+The skaffold gRPC server is not compatible with HTTPS, so connections need to be marked as insecure with `grpc.WithInsecure()`
 {{</alert>}}

 ```golang